-Voters with Cognitive Disabilities may have mental processes of perception, memory, judgment or reasoning.
+Some voters will have with cognitive, intellectual and/or mental disabilities that may affect their processes of perception, memory, judgment, or reasoning.

 Be patient, flexible, and supportive.
 Take time to understand the voter and make sure the voter understands you.
+You may have to repeat yourself.